aristanetworks/avd/docs/plugins/Modules_and_action_plugins/cv_workflow.md

 - Deploy a full hierarchy of containers and configlets using Static Configuration Studio.
 - Create and associate Device and Interface Tags.
 - Approve, run, cancel Change Controls as needed.
+- Decommission devices marked with `is_deployed: false` from CloudVision (requires `inventory_mode: controlled` and CloudVision 2025.1.0 or later).

 ## Parameters